Lecturize/Laravel-Followers/README.md

 # Laravel Followers

-Simple way to associate Eloquent models in Laravel 5.
+Build a Follower system or simply associate Eloquent models in Laravel 5.

 ## Installation